gelguy/Cmd2.vim/README.md

 If the function is defined locally i.e. in a script, it can be passed to mapping dictionary using a funcref.

-The contents of the cmdline and the position of the cursor can be manipulated using the following exposed global variables. `g:Cmd2_pending_cmd` is a length-2 list, with the first element containing the cmdling substring before the cursor, and the second after the cursor. `g:Cmd2_output` is the string which will be placed after the cursor.
+The contents of the cmdline and the position of the cursor can be manipulated using the following exposed global variables. `g:Cmd2_pending_cmd` is a length-2 list, with the first element containing the cmdline substring before the cursor, and the second after the cursor. `g:Cmd2_output` is the string which will be placed after the cursor.

 For example, if the `g:Cmd2_pending_cmd` is `['foo', 'bar']` and `g:Cmd2_output` is `baz`, then the final state of the cmdline will be `foobazbar` with the cursor after `z`.